 Relations always appear in the Relations tab for both of the related entities, either as “inbound” or “outbound”.
 If User Story1 depends on Bug1, and Bug1 is shown as an inbound relation for User Story1, then you will see the same relation in the Bug view as outbound.

 You can easily remove a relation, if created by mistake.
-A click on the Remove button breaks any relation between entities.
+A click on the Unlink button breaks any relation between entities.

 Also, the type of a relation can be easily changed.

 To add a new relation or change/remove one, a user must be able to modify both related entities.